LindaSchonfeldt/LindaSchonfeldt/README.md

 [
   "UX Strategy",
   "Design Systems & Organization",
+  "Self-development",
+  "Spirituality",
+  "Psychology",
   "True crime",
-  "Psychology",
   "Horror"
 ]

 currently_learning: ["MongoDB, TypeScript"]
 2025_Goals: ["Continue to grow, and feel secure in my skills."]

+hobbies: [
+"Hiking in nature",
-hobbies: ["Hiking in nature", "Caring for plants", "Learning new coding skills", "Trying new food and/or fika"]
+"Caring for plants",
+"Learning new coding skills",
+"Trying new food and/or fika"
+]
 ```